-Step 2 - Click the Run button () in the Appeon Developer toolbar and select the appeontutor application in the popup window, or manually open a browser window and type "http://localhost:80/appeontutor/" into the Address bar and press Enter.
+Step 2 - Click the Run button (3) in the Appeon Developer toolbar and select the appeontutor application in the popup window, or manually open a browser window and type http://localhost:9988/appeontutor/ into the Address bar and press Enter.

-The Web application starts, as shown in the following figure.
+The Web application starts.

-Figure 7-52: Application starts
+Figure 7.53: Application starts